blish-hud/new.blishhud.com/docs/modules/overview/anatomy.md

 ```

 :::warning
-This call blocks and often runs before other portions of Blish HUD are ready!
-Do not place code intended for loading anything within your module here.
-You should seldom, if ever, make any calls beyond the basic static Instance assignment here.
+This call blocks and often runs before other parts of Blish HUD are ready.
+Avoid loading resources here and limit the work to basic initialization, such as assigning the static `Instance`.
 :::

 ### Define Your Settings

-Use this opportunity to define any settings your module may need (see our [guide on settings](/docs/modules/guides/settings)).
+Use this method to define any settings your module needs (see our [guide on settings](/docs/modules/guides/settings)).

 When defining your settings:
-- ✅ **DO** use a dedicated settings class if your module has enough settings to avoid managing them all in your module class.
+- ✅ **DO** use a dedicated settings class when you have many settings to keep the module class manageable.
-- ✅ **DO** use localized strings to help ensure that users can understand your settings if they have Blish HUD set to a different language.
+- ✅ **DO** use localized strings so users can understand your settings regardless of their Blish HUD language.
-- ❌ **DO NOT** do anything other than define settings within this method call.
-This call blocks and should not be making calls to outside resources or performing resource intensive tasks.
+- ❌ **DO NOT** perform anything other than defining settings in this call.
+It blocks and should not access external resources or perform heavy work.
-- ❌ **DO NOT** change the data types of your settings once defined.
-Doing so can lose settings for those loading them.
-Either migrate the settings on launch or use a new setting name going forward.
+- ❌ **DO NOT** change the data types of settings after they are defined.
+Doing so can discard saved values.
+Migrate settings on launch or use a new setting name instead.

 It is not required that you define all settings at launch.
 Settings can be defined or recalled at any time within your module.